 Get Great Views of the Akiu Great Falls

-Akiu Great Falls is not only one of “Japan’s Top 100 Waterfalls,” but is, in fact, one of the “Three Great Waterfalls of Japan.”
-Located on the outskirts of the city, in Taihaku ward, traveling here – just 30 minutes from the bustling city center – reveals a wild world untouched by urban sprawl.
+Akiu Great Falls is not only one of “Japan’s Top 100 Waterfalls” but is, in fact, one of the “Three Great Waterfalls of Japan.”
+Located on the city’s outskirts, in Taihaku ward, traveling here – just 30 minutes from the bustling city center – reveals a wild world untouched by urban sprawl.

 Enter through the gate of an old shrine, surrounded by old pine trees for extra atmosphere.
 There is a platform that allows you great views of the falls themselves, plummeting from 55 meters—an impressive sight to behold.